-Do’s in Rome – Gran Caffè
+Coffee – Gran Caffè

-There are some famous cafes in Rome – Gran Caffè – the most famous is Sant’Eustachio in the square of the same name, between the senate building and the Pantheon, the oldest and most famous is Caffè Greco in the Via dei Condotti, for more than two hundred years place of rendezvous of artists.
+There are some famous cafes in Rome – Gran Caffè – the most famous is Sant’Eustachio on the homonymous square between the Senate building and Pantheon, the oldest and for more than two hundred years artists’ meeting point is the Caffè Greco in Via dei Condotti.

-Do’s in Rome – Sandwiches – Panini
+Sandwiches – Panini Pizza

-In the main dishes, the “Baccalà” is very traditional – desalinated stockfish – usually served deep fried or with a tomato sauce, or “Coda alla Vaccinara” – oxtail in tomato sauce, Trippa – tripe, Animelle – veal sIetbread or Coratella – offal.
-Real Rome Insider know, premises which have not at least one of these dishes on the menu, don’t offer Roman cuisine.
+The main traditional Roman dishes are cod, which is usually fried or served with tomato sauce, or Coda alla Vaccinara – the oxtail in tomato sauce, tripe, sweetbread or coratella.
+As an expert in Rome you know: the places that do not have at least one of these dishes on the menu do not offer Roman cuisine.

 Maybe you want to go shopping.
 On the Via del Corso and the side streets on the right and on the left you will find most brands and trading houses from cheap to expensive.
 You will find the Nobel marks in Via dei Condotti, which leads from the Via del Corso to the Spanish Steps, and in the streets next to it.
 You will find art in Via Margutta, antiques in Via dei Coronari.
 As you stroll through the narrow streets of the city, you will discover many more shops with specialties and curiosities.
 Other shopping streets are Via Cola di Rienzo near the Vatican and the Via Appia betIen St. John’s Basilica and Piazza Re di Roma.
 So you can combine the visit of the Basilica of San Giovanni with a small shopping detour.
 Behind the city walls, in via Sannio, there is a flea market.

 You can find more shopping malls in the periphery, but they are not easily reached by public transport.